-We are OPEN but not offering classes or education activities until further notice due to the COVID-19 pandemic.
+We are OPEN and offering classes just limiting sizes and following COVID-19 protocols.
 We will be offering short videos of “How-To Do” and “How to care for” – Thank you.

-Three Chiefs Culture Center exists to provide public education on aspects of traditional lifestyles and histories of the Salish, Pend d’Oreille and Kootenai people.
+Three Chiefs Cultural Center exists to provide public education on aspects of traditional lifestyles and histories of the Salish, Pend d’Oreille and Kootenai people.